 - Generate awareness and knowledge on issues and concerns affecting our local communities

-- Competent in public speaking and delivering professional presentations
+- Develop and improve public speaking skills by delivering professional presentations

-- Ability to work independently, multi-task, and manage time effectively
+- Work independently, multi-task, and manage time effectively

 - Define and practice leadership as a collaboration with students, faculty, and the community